OpusClip vs Zoupyu

 For multilingual teams

 Vizard handles many languages but Hindi support is generic.
-Zoupyu's Sarvam pipeline is purpose-built for code-switched Hinglish speech.
+Zoupyu's Sarvam pipeline is purpose-built for code-switched Hinglish, and its per-video pricing is far cheaper on long footage.

 vs Submagic